OfficeDev/MS-Graph-Data-Connect/ARMTemplates/README.md

 ----------

 #### Step 2
-Fill in all the parameters in `.\*-sample\azuredeploy.parameters.json`.
+Fill in **all** the parameters in `.\*-sample\azuredeploy.parameters.json`.
+Refer `.\*-sample\azuredeploy.json` for description of the parameters.

-Use the `ManagedApp\Scripts\GetAppInstallationParameters.ps1` to get values for following parameters.
-You can reuse same values for other samples as well.
+Below parameters are common across all samples and can be filled using the `ManagedApp\Scripts\GetAppInstallationParameters.ps1` PowerShell script.

+> **NOTE:** You don't need to run the script for every sample you try or every deployment.
+Same values can be re-used for every sample and every deployment.

 - `destinationServicePrincipalId` is the Application Id of your service principal.
 - `destinationServicePrincipalKey` is the Authentication Key you generated for your service principal.